Growing Up With a Mentally Ill Parent: 6 Core Experiences

 What are the experiences of children who grow up with an unwell parent?

-For children who grow up in the care of a mentally ill parent, life is often filled with anxiety, uncertainty and vigilance.
-It is not unusual for their needs to be neglected — and they may even have to “compete” with their parent’s symptoms in order to receive care themselves.
-It also poses risk factors for issues that can emerge later in life, including emotional and psychological disturbances, learning challenges, and poorer overall functioning.
+For children who grow up in the care of a mentally ill parent, life is often filled with anxiety, uncertainty, and vigilance.
+It is not unusual for their needs to be neglected — and they may even have to “compete” with their parent’s symptoms to receive care themselves.
+It also poses risk factors for problems that can emerge later in life, including emotional and psychological disturbances, learning challenges, and poorer overall functioning.
 In addition, there are a host of social challenges that these children may encounter, such as social rejection, troubled relationships, marital problems, and family dissolution.

 A fractured journey of growth: making meaning of a ‘Broken’ childhood and parental mental ill-health.
 Lynne McCormack, Sarah White & José Cuenca.
 Community, Work & Family Vol. 20 , Iss.
 3,2017